JalalAlbasri/ethfundme/README.md

 Contracts extending [Approvable](/contracts/Approvable.sol) must implement the *isAuthorized* and *numVoters* functions that will be used to determine if an account is authorized to vote and how many voter there are.

+Contracts extending [Approvable](/contracts/Approvable.sol) must also implement the *onApproval* and *onRejection* funcstion that will be called once a voted is concluded and an outcome is reached.

 In EthFundMe these are implemented by the Campaign contract and only *admins* are authorized to vote.

 ### EmergencyStoppable